oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 In the US, whether you have a W-2 job or not, if you earn income as an independent contractor or through informal side gigs, your profit is generally subject to self-employment tax.

-This tax consists of 15.3% of your adjusted gross income.
+This tax consists of <a href="https://www.law.cornell.edu/uscode/text/26/1401">15.3% of your adjusted gross income</a>.

 You're essentially responsible for paying the FICA portion of your tax that an employer would have witheld had you been an employee.
 The FICA tax consists of Social Security and Medicare.